edcedcedcedc/computer-science-curriculum-ossu/README.md

 ## Schedule
-(I stopped codeforces for a while, busy with gsoc and personal project)

-**Each Day:**
-- Google Summer of Code for Rocket Chat in the morning and afternoon

 **Monday:**
-- Data Structures
-- Codeforces

 **Tuesday:**
 - Introduction to Probability
-- Mathematics for Computer Science

 **Wednesday:**
-- Data Structures
-- Codeforces

 **Thursday:**
 - Introduction to Probability
-- Data Structures

 **Friday:**
-- Mathematics for Computer Science
-- Codeforces

 **Saturday:**
-- Data Structures

 - Any other backlog task

 **Sunday:**